cherry

 Where's my order?

 Delivery times will vary by destination, and we're shipping initial orders once per week.
 After receiving your dispatch notice, UK orders take 1–3 days for delivery.
-EU orders take 7–10 business days, orders to the US and Canada take 10–14 business days, and orders to other countries can take up to 30 days.
+EU orders take 7–10 business days.
+Orders to the US and Canada take 10–14 business days from our US distributor.
+Orders to other countries can take up to 30 days.
 If it's been longer than that, please use our contact page to let us know of any problems.

 Will there be import taxes or duty charges?

-We ship from the UK, so there will not be additional charges for purchases in the country.
-The US generally does not charge import taxes for magazines.
-Other countries may, however, and any applicable fees or taxes are the responsibility of the recipient.
+Readers in the US and UK shouldn't see any import taxes or fees.
+Other countries may charge these, however, and any applicable fees or taxes are the responsibility of the recipient.

 Can I buy these at a bulk or wholesale rate?

-For our first print run, we're prioritising individuals and trying to ensure that Cherry Bones reaches as many people as possible.
-We're open to wholesale arrangements on future print runs, so drop us a note on the contact form if you're interested.
+When we launch an issue, we prioritise individuals to ensure that Cherry Bones reaches as many people as possible.
+After the initial sales rush, we're open to wholesale arrangements with any remaining stock.
+Drop us a note on the contact form if you're interested.

 How often will you publish?

-Twice per year to start.
-Sign up for an email alert when our next issue drops at the bottom of the page here.
+Twice per year for now.
+Sign up for an email alert when our next issue drops at the top of the page here.

 Can I subscribe?